Dividend growth stocks are great additions to the portfolios of both new and experienced investors.

-Investors generally look to aggressive stocks for capital gains and to more conservative stocks, like banks and utilities, for income.
-Yet there are a number of aggressive stocks that also pay a regular dividend.
-Some even have dividend yields that are as high — or even higher — than yields on more established companies.
+Investors generally look to growth stocks for capital gains and to more conservative stocks, like banks and utilities, for dividend income.
+Yet there are a number of dividend growth stocks that can also add to your investment income.
+Some even have dividend yields that are as high—or even higher—than yields on more established companies.

 However, it’s important to avoid judging a company based on the fact that it pays a dividend.
 Nor should you be tempted solely by a high dividend yield (the percentage you get when you divide a company’s current yearly payment by its share price).

 That’s because high yield can sometimes be a danger sign rather than a bargain.
 For example, a dividend stock’s yield could be high simply because its share price has dropped sharply (since you use a company’s share price to calculate yield).
-That drop may signal coming bad news.
+That drop may signal investor anticipation of coming bad news.

-As well, you should always remember that while aggressive stocks hold the potential for greater gains than conservative selections, they expose you to a higher level of risk — even if they are dividend stocks.
+As well, you should always remember that while growth stocks hold the potential for greater gains than conservative selections, they typically expose you to a higher level of risk—even if they are dividend-paying stocks.